SmartPiggy: A goal-based savings companion for kids

 This reflection led to the idea of teaching children not just to save, but to save with intention.

-The Smart Mini Bank introduces goal-oriented saving, where a child sets a specific target (with parental guidance) and works toward it through consistent contributions and delayed access to funds.
+The Smart Piggy Bank introduces goal-oriented saving, where a child sets a specific target (with parental guidance) and works toward it through consistent contributions and delayed access to funds.
 Saving becomes a structured and intentional process rather than simple accumulation.

 Through this process, the child learns: